RETURN TO REUSE

-As lockdown lifts and hospitality outlets have started to officially reopen and return to some semblance of normality, we’d like to see the food service industry work together to improve and evolve – rebuilding with reuse and reversing the trend towards single-use, disposable packaging.
-This Plastic Free July, we’ve teamed up with our friends at Greenpeace, to encourage businesses to take some simple steps to reduce plastic pollution and help their customers access more sustainable options when it comes to eating out.
+Now that hospitality outlets can reopen and return to some semblance of normality, we’d like to see the food service industry work together to improve and evolve – rebuilding with reuse and reversing the trend towards single-use, disposable packaging.
+We’ve teamed up with our friends at Greenpeace, to encourage businesses to take some simple steps to reduce plastic pollution and help their customers access more sustainable options when it comes to eating out.

 We understand that with so many things to think about, environmental concerns might not be a top priority for businesses reopening right now.
 The good news is, these changes are not just good for the planet – but good for business too.
 Our research for World Refill Day revealed that Brits are more concerned about plastic pollution than ever and almost 80% of people are taking steps to reduce single-use plastic.
 Two thirds (63%) want to do more but claim the biggest barrier to taking more action is a lack of alternatives and promisingly, three in every four people (74%) would like to see more Refill options available!